Most customer service teams respond to customers with sympathy.

 A sympathetic response could be: “I’m also unhappy with the way that product works.”

 Sympathy is rarely an ideal response to a customer’s problem.
 Show empathy instead.

 Empathy allows you to be professional and caring at the same time.
 It also allows you to avoid becoming emotionally involved (like when you show sympathy).

-Think about it this way: when you’re sympathetic, you simply feel badly for someone.
+Think about it this way: when you’re sympathetic, you feel bad for someone.
 Sympathy doesn’t communicate to a customer that you understand WHY they feel the way they feel – it only allows you to communicate that you understand their problem.
 A typical response – “I’m sorry” – is insufficient to solve a customer’s problem.
-You must do more.
+It would be best if you did more.

-On the other hand, empathy communicates that you not only understand the customer’s problem, but also that you can relate it to something you yourself have experienced.
+On the other hand, empathy communicates that you understand the customer’s problem and that you can relate it to something you yourself have experienced.

 Here’s a wonderful short RSA video (by Dr. Brene Brown) that puts the two (empathy and sympathy) in context.

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design